Left arrow

 What do you currently ride?

 I have two bikes at the moment.
-My first is a GSX-R1000 Fade, which holds a lot of sentimental value and will always have a place in my heart.
-My main ride now is a Yamaha MT-10, which I’ve owned for about two years, and it’s easily the best bike I’ve ever had.
+My first is a GSX-S1000F, which holds a lot of sentimental value and my main ride now is a Yamaha MT-10SP, which I’ve owned for about two years, and it’s easily the best bike I’ve ever had.
+I’ve tried plenty of bikes over the years, including sports bikes, but I’m drawn to the hyper-naked bikes because they offer the perfect mix of performance and comfort, especially for long road trips.

 Why did you start riding?